7RU7H/CTFs/OS-ProvingGrounds/Internal/Internal-Writeup.md

 Date:  17/09/2022
 Difficulty:  Easy
 Goals:  OSCP Prep
-Learnt: Get Old Python scripts is sometimes not worth it.
+Learnt: Using old Python scripts is sometimes not worth it.

 ## Recon